wingify/readme-central/docs/Best Practices/fme-sdks-performance-n-benchmarking.md

 ## Memory and Resource Utilization

-VWO FME SDKs are designed with a strong emphasis on low resource usage, making them suitable for both server-side and client-side applications where memory, CPU, and garbage collection overhead must be minimal.
+VWO FE SDKs are designed with a strong emphasis on low resource usage, making them suitable for both server-side and client-side applications where memory, CPU, and garbage collection overhead must be minimal.

 This section outlines the SDK's typical memory footprint and runtime resource behavior during different stages of its lifecycle.